 © Chingyunsong | Dreamstime.com

-What is diverticulitis?
-Definition-wise, it’s a condition that’s best explained by describing how it starts—and what it starts as.
+The diverticulitis definition may not be well known, but a majority of older adults suffer from this condition of the colon.
+The diverticulitis definition is best explained by describing how diverticulitis starts—and what it starts as.
 According to The Diverticulitis Foundation of America, half of Americans older than age 60 have diverticulosis, a condition where small pouches (about the size of large peas) called diverticula bulge outward from the colon.

 Diverticulosis is not a disease in itself, but if diverticula become inflamed or infected, the condition progresses to diverticulitis and requires treatment.
 Ten to 25 percent of people with diverticulosis develop diverticulitis.
 Diverticulitis usually occurs when the pouches become blocked by waste and allow bacteria to build up.